-When you bring your children to the ELCC, we ask you to help them in the early days to take off their outdoor clothing and change into their soft-shoes (sandshoes or similar, trainers are not suitable indoor shoes.)
+When you bring your children to the Nursery, we ask you to help them in the early days to take off their outdoor clothing.
 Part of the child's learning is to try to do this for themselves.
 It can sometimes take a while, but they will get there in the end.

-When you arrive, you should look for your child's name on a peg in the cloakroom and leave any belongings on their peg and change their shoes.
-Try to also have a spare pair of pants and trousers in your child's bag for accidents, which can sometimes happen when the children are too engrossed in their play.
-We do have spare clothes in school for such emergencies.
-After changing into indoor shoes, you can then look for coloured squares on each of the room doors representing the colour of your child's group and settle them with their Keyworker, before signing them in.
+When you arrive, you should look for your child's name on a peg in the cloakroom and leave any belongings on their peg.
+Try to also have a spare underwear and trousers in your child's bag for accidents, which can sometimes happen when the children are too engrossed in their play.
+We do have spare clothes in school and nursery for such emergencies.

 Parents are asked to bring their children in 'play' clothes which can be washed easily, sleeves which roll up and trousers which allow independence.
 Shoes with Velcro or ones that slip-on are best to start with.
-Although not compulsory, sweaters and polo shirts with the ELCC class logo can be purchased.
+Although not compulsory, sweaters and polo shirts with the Nursery class logo can be purchased.
 The uniform allows the children to feel part of the community.
 Also, at times the children can be doing messy work in the playrooms and the uniform helps ensure 'good' clothes do not get dirty.
 Please label all items of clothing that your child is likely to take off.
-Please do not allow your child to bring toys to the ELCC as lost or broken toys can cause many anxious moments.
+Please do not allow your child to bring toys to the Nursery as lost or broken toys can cause many anxious moments.
 As we have many opportunities for outdoor learning, we would ask that your child comes prepared for all weathers in order to benefit from these experiences.
-In summer it is advisable to apply sunscreen before the start of the nursery session.
+In summer it is advisable to apply sunscreen before the start of the nursery session and complete the consent form to allow staff to reapply throughout the day.